-Looking up prices of accomodation in Cartagena, this is one of those rare occasions where we booked in advance.
+Looking up prices of accommodation in Cartagena, this is one of those rare occasions where we booked in advance.

-A new-ish hostel in the neighbourhood of Bruseles, Maos House Hostel, was a 25 minute walk into Centro Histórico.
-Seems long, but since we got three nights at the cost of €37 (in total) for a private room with shared bathroom, we were sold.
+A new-ish hostel in the neighbourhood of Bruseles, Maos House Hostel, was a 25-minute walk into Centro Histórico.
+Seems long, but since we got three nights at the cost of €37 (in total) for a private room with a shared bathroom, we were sold.

 We cannot recommend this place enough, such a beautiful and comfortable hostel.
 Edgar and Mary are the best hosts!
 Edgar constantly checked in to make sure we had everything we needed and he even contacted us ahead of our arrival to ensure we knew how to get there.

 He’s genuinely the friendliest guy in Cartagena and he has great contacts with local tour agencies, so you’ll get some decent prices with no false promises attached.

 Edgar said he is more than happy to help our readers with any questions whether it’s regards to the hostel or not.
 So if you have any, let us know and we will put you in touch.
 It’s also helpful to have a man on the ground.

 Things To Do in Cartagena:

 Explore The Walled City: